All About Radiation Therapists

 - Radiology Therapist

-In 2016, there was an estimated number of 19,100 jobs in the United States for Radiation Therapist.
+In the United States, there were 19,100 jobs for Radiation Therapist in 2016.
 New jobs are being produced at a rate of 12.6% which is above the national average.
 The Bureau of Labor Statistics predicts 2,400 new jobs for Radiation Therapist by 2026.
-There will be an estimated 1,200 positions for Radiation Therapist per year.
+The BLS estimates 1,200 yearly job openings in this field.

 The states with the most job growth for Radiation Therapist are Utah, Colorado, and Idaho.
 Watch out if you plan on working in Wyoming, Vermont, or Maine.
 These states have the worst job growth for this type of profession.

 Salary for a Radiation Therapist

 The typical yearly salary for Radiation Therapists is somewhere between $56,360 and $124,320.